Updated: March, 2023

 Instagram has not confirmed whether or not hashtags are important to the Reels algorithm, so some creators and marketers speculate that they’re unnecessary.

 This defeats the purpose of hashtags entirely.
-By adding hashtags that are irrelevant to your post, you’re adding salt to your sugar jar, which only f#@ks up the whole recipe.
+By adding irrelevant hashtags to your post, you’re adding salt to your sugar jar, which only messes up the whole recipe.

 If it’s a #cat, don’t say it’s a #frog.
 If it’s a #toad, don’t say it’s a #toe.
 If it’s #Delissio, don’t say it’s #delivery, okay?!